Alejogb1/job-board/blog-data/how-do-inference-results-differ-between-java-and-swift-when-using-the-same-tensorflow-lite-model.md

 id: "how-do-inference-results-differ-between-java-and-swift-when-using-the-same-tensorflow-lite-model"
 ---

-Okay, let's get into it.
+, let's get into it.
 The intricacies of cross-platform inference using TensorFlow Lite models are something I've had to navigate quite a bit over the years, specifically when bridging the worlds of Java (primarily Android) and Swift (mostly on iOS).
-And, yes, there *can* be noticeable discrepancies in the inference results, even when working with the same model, and I'm not just talking about minute floating-point differences.
+And, yes, there _can_ be noticeable discrepancies in the inference results, even when working with the same model, and I'm not just talking about minute floating-point differences.
 I've seen it myself, and it’s usually a confluence of subtle platform-specific behaviors rather than some inherent flaw in tflite itself.

 The core challenge lies in how each language and its respective runtime environment interact with the underlying TensorFlow Lite C++ library and how they handle data preparation and post-processing.
 This is something I experienced directly back when we were implementing a custom object detection model for a cross-platform mobile app.
 We were seeing near-perfect results on our Android test devices and then, on iOS, the bounding boxes were just off, sometimes wildly.
 After a good amount of investigation, here’s what I’ve come to understand.